 Many seniors want to live at home, remaining independent as long as possible.
-There are simple modifications that can be made to not only make make day-to-day living easier but to make the home safer for seniors.
+There are simple modifications that can be made to not only make day-to-day living easier but to make the home safer for seniors.

 10 Simple Ways to Increase Home Safety for Seniors: